awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-two-steps.md

 **Important**
 For Standard retrievals only, a data retrieval policy can cause your initiate retrieval job request to fail with a `PolicyEnforcedException` exception\.
 For more information about data retrieval policies, see [Amazon S3 Glacier Data Retrieval Policies](data-retrieval-policy.md)\.
 For more information about the `PolicyEnforcedException` exception, see [Error Responses](api-error-responses.md)\.

+   When required, you can restore large segments of the data stored in the GLACIER and DEEP\_ARCHIVE Amazon S3 storage classes\.
+For example, you might want to restore data for a secondary copy\.
+However, if you need to restore a large amount of data, keep in mind that the GLACIER and DEEP\_ARCHIVE storage classes are designed for 35 random restore requests per pebibyte \(PiB\) stored per day\.

+   For more information about restoring data from these storage classes, see [ Amazon S3 Storage Classes for Archiving Objects]( https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html#sc-glacier) in the *Amazon Simple Storage Service Developer Guide*\.

 1. After the job completes, download the bytes using the [Get Job Output \(GET output\)](api-job-output-get.md) operation\.

    You can download all bytes or specify a byte range to download only a portion of the job output\.
 For larger output, downloading the output in chunks helps in the event of a download failure, such as a network failure\.
 If you get job output in a single request and there is a network failure, you have to restart downloading the output from the beginning\.
 However, if you download the output in chunks, in the event of any failure, you need only restart the download of the smaller portion and not the entire output\.